‘Stand Down’ helps veterans better their lives

 The event is one-stop shopping for everything from winter clothing to advice on veterans benefits, and flu shots.
 Attendees also learned of ways they can help out in their communities, like volunteering to support other veterans, at Baystate Hospice.

-“They have a story that they share as a brotherhood,” explained Tanya Ellis of Baystate Hospice.
+“They have a story that they share as a brotherhood,” Tanya Ellis of Baystate Hospice said.
 “So when they are on hospice, they are going to tell their stories to someone who has also experienced the same thing.”

 Veterans said Stand Down is an important time where they can just be together.

 “The Coast Guard, Army, Marines, all of them.
-It’s very enjoyable to see all the veterans together,” said veteran Tom Patrick.
+It’s very enjoyable to see all the veterans together,” veteran Tom Patrick told 22News.